-Sub Zone Input sources available ZONE2 iPod, the built-in tuner and other analog audio sources. ^a With video sources, only composite video is possible.
-ZONE3 Only digital audio sources (the input source must already be assigned using the The Input Setup menu on page 64) are available.
+Sub Zone Input sources available ZONE2 iPod, XM or SIRIUS Radio, the built-in tuner and other analog audio sources. a With video sources, only composite video is possible.
+Please note that the XM/SIRIUS Radio function is not available for sub zone ( ZONE2 ) listening when using the MULTI-ZONE feature with the VSX-92TXH.
+ZONE3 Only digital audio sources (the input source must already be assigned using the The Input Setup menu on page 67) are available.